 ^ Image copywrong: Kari DePhillips.
 Others are free to steal or "borrow" this graphic, not that anyone should want to. ^

-In our opinion, image copyright laws have created and enabled an industry of predatory lawyers.
+In our opinion, image copyright laws have created and enabled an industry of predatory lawyers – also known as copyright trolls.
 These attorneys take advantage of photographers and artists who make their images available online, as well as the bloggers who don’t know any better and post the wrong content to their sites.
 The lawyers make money on a contingency basis, usually taking at least 40% of the copyright infringement penalties they “earn” by hunting down unsuspecting bloggers.
 This is akin to digital ambulance chasing, only with less work required and a slightly smaller stigma attached to it.
 Leechy lawyers are costing small businesses and bloggers a metric crapload of money every year.
 It's impossible to tell how much, because most disputes are settled out of court and aren't recorded in any sort of official document that's available.
 If this data exists, I couldn't find it.